PostHog/posthog.com/contents/tutorials/canary-release.md

 topics: ["feature flags", "persons"]
 ---

-Few things are worse for a developer than shipping a new feature, having it unexpectedly break, and frantically work to fix it.
+Few things are worse for a developer than shipping a new feature, having it unexpectedly break, and then scrambling to fix it.
 This can negatively impact your product, user experience, and engineering productivity.
 To mitigate problems with new features, teams often roll out features gradually to test for issues.

 This gradual release is also known as a canary release or deployment.
 This tutorial covers what it is, and how to set it up and monitor it in PostHog.